 The most recent reminder of this came from Nissan, which promised to put an autonomous vehicle in consumers’ hands by 2020.
 Luxury sedans from Mercedes-Benz, Lincoln, Volvo and Infiniti already contain some form of corrective-steering technology, with more brands joining virtually every few weeks.

 Questions around how these vehicles will work and interact with traditional cars, and how broad the adoption will be, remain wide open.

-We trawled Quora.com, an online question and answer community, to gauge people’s biggest fears around driverless cars, and how these remarkable machines might, or might not, change our roads for good.
+We trawled Quora.com, the online question and answer community, to gauge people’s biggest fears around driverless cars, and how these remarkable machines might, or might not, change our roads for good.

 At a defensive disadvantage?

 Quora user Michael Wolfe is wary of the implications of having both traditional and autonomous cars sharing the same roadway.
 “Think about what happens if you cut off a traditional car.
 It may crash into you and wreck.
 The driver will scream at you and may chase you down,” he wrote.
 “What happens if you cut off a self-driving car?
 It will instantly adjust to a safe distance behind you and ‘let you in.’"

 Wolfe suspects that owners of self-driving cars would be at a disadvantage as more and more drivers learned they could cut ahead without consequences.
 The end result?
 Owners of self-driving cars might kick into manual mode and drive defensively, defeating one of the core tenets of autonomous-car advocacy: that these vehicles are safer.
 “No one wants to be a sucker,” Wolfe summarised.